ianmackers99/capstone/README.md

 Week 13:

-A detailed breakdown of the hyperparameters used is included in the Model Card in the /documentation directory
+A week-by-week breakdown of the hyperparameters used and the results achieved is included in the Model Card in the /documentation directory

 ## Alternatives Considered